arees88/ML_Azure_P3_Capstone/README.md

 The dataset is multilabel and can be used to predict presence of a number of amphibian species in water reservoirs.

-Here is the description of the features withing the Amphibians Data Set:
+Here is the description of the features within the Amphibians Data Set:

 ![image](https://user-images.githubusercontent.com/60096624/119881071-c8970380-bf24-11eb-843b-3c06039a8f21.png)